Twice: 2016: Career breakthrough

 Twice won their first music program award with "Cheer Up" on May 5, on M Countdown, exactly one year after the initial airing of Sixteen.
 This was soon followed by wins on Music Bank and Inkigayo.
 The group then made their debut performance in the United States with an appearance at the KCON music festival held in Los Angeles on July 31.
+On August 6–7, Twice and their JYP Entertainment labelmates held a concert at Jamsil Arena in Seoul, titled JYP Nation 2016 "Mix & Match".
+This was followed by shows at Yoyogi National Gymnasium in Tokyo on September 2–4.

 In celebration of Twice's first anniversary since debut on October 20, the group unveiled their new song "One in a Million" from their upcoming third EP, Twicecoaster: Lane 1, through a live broadcast on V Live.
 Twicecoaster: Lane 1 and the music video of pop dance song "TT" were released online on October 24.
 In Korea, the album recorded more than 165,000 physical copies sold on the Gaon Chart within a week, exceeding the five-month sales of the group's previous release Page Two in only seven days.
 Eventually, Twicecoaster: Lane 1 became the bestselling K-pop girl group album for 2016, selling 350,852 copies at year-end.
 Its lead single "TT" became one of the best-performing songs in 2016, claiming the top spot of the Gaon Digital Chart for four consecutive weeks and becoming the best-performing single in South Korea for the month of November.
-Internationally, the group's third EP debuted at number 3 on Billboard's World Album chart, marking their first Top 5 entry, with the album's lead single "TT" debuting at number 2 on Billboard's World Digital Song Sales chart.
+Internationally, the group's third EP debuted at number 3 on the Billboard World Albums chart, marking their first Top 5 entry, with the album's lead single "TT" debuting at number 2 on the Billboard World Digital Song Sales chart.
 "TT" then became the first music video by a K-pop female act to surpass 200 million views on May 25, 2017.

 On November 11, the music video for their debut single "Like Ooh-Ahh" hit 100 million views on YouTube, making Twice the fourth K-pop girl group to reach 100 million views, as well as the first K-pop group to reach this milestone with a debut music video.
 On November 19, Twice's "Cheer Up" won Song of the Year at the 8th Melon Music Awards.
 It was then followed by another Song of the Year award at the 18th Mnet Asian Music Awards on December 2.